SpocWiki/_public/schema.org/predicate/Relations/has/has_broadcast_frequency.md

 - [ #has/_broadcast_frequency :: BroadcastFrequencySpecification, Text ] or
 - [ has_broadcast_frequency :: BroadcastFrequencySpecification, Text ]

 The frequency used for over-the-air broadcasts.
 Numeric values or simple ranges, e.g. 87-99.
-In addition a shortcut idiom is supported for frequences of AM and FM radio channels, e.g. &quot;87 FM&quot;.
+In addition a shortcut idiom is supported for frequences of AM and FM radio channels, e.g. "87 FM".

 Relation describes that:
 [ #has_/domain  :: BroadcastChannel, BroadcastService ]